oracle/terraform-provider-oci/website/docs/r/database_db_home.html.markdown

 # oci_database_db_home
 This resource provides the Db Home resource in Oracle Cloud Infrastructure Database service.

-Creates a new Database Home in the specified DB system based on the request parameters you provide.
-Applies only to bare metal and Exadata DB systems.
+Creates a new Database Home in the specified database system based on the request parameters you provide.
+Applies only to bare metal and Exadata systems.

 ## Example Usage